 We are pleased your family is considering admission to Roanoke Catholic School.
 The school’s mission emphasizes the development of the whole person, blending learning with faith and faith with daily life.
-The development of faith, academic success, character, athletic and other abilities is nurtured within the school’s educational philosophy.
-Faculty, staff, coaches and advisors all serve roles that mentor students toward reaching their full potential.
+The development of faith, academic success, character, athletic and other abilities are nurtured within the school’s educational philosophy.
+Faculty, staff, coaches, and advisors all serve roles that mentor students toward reaching their full potential.

 Roanoke Catholic School admits students of any race, color, sex, religion, and national and ethnic origin.
 The extent to which a student may prosper academically, as well as develop as a citizen of the school community, is the fundamental issue that is considered in the evaluation of an applicant for admission.
 The admission process seeks to determine the match between the applicant and the Roanoke Catholic School community.

 Applicants and their parents are invited to the school for a personal interview and tour of the school.
 Arrangements may also be made for students to visit classes and to meet with teachers and administrators.

 Roanoke Catholic School includes students from a variety of cultural, economic, and religious backgrounds; the school strives to foster a diverse academic community.
 We are grateful for your serious consideration of our school and look forward to working with you and your family as you make this important decision.